mskDev0092/Basic-Linux-Admin-Commands/README.md

 pacman -U google-chrome*.tar.gz
 ```

-> Installing Yay AUR Helper in Arch Linux and Manjaro:
+# Installing Yay AUR Helper in Arch Linux and Manjaro

 > To start off, log in as a sudo user and run the command below to download the git package:

 ```properties